moliver28/research-handbook/content/handbook/marketing/digital-experience/engineering/code-review.md

 and try to help them find another reviewer or maintainer who is able to, so that they can be unblocked and get on with their work quickly.
 Remove yourself as a reviewer.

-Reviewers may also communicate their status through the use of several other emoji.
-For more details on these other statuses, please refer to the [code review](https://docs.gitlab.com/ee/development/code_review.html#reviewer-roulette) page in the developer documentation.

 Of course, if you are out of office and have [communicated](/handbook/people-group/paid-time-off/#communicating-your-time-off) this through your GitLab.com Status, authors are expected to realize this and